The RMI Python Project Template¶

 FRED_API_KEY <- Sys.getenv("FRED_API_KEY")

-For RStudio to use the patio environment created in the previous step, you must open it from the terminal with the following command.
+For RStudio to use the patio environment created in the previous steps, you must open it from the terminal with the following command.
 The first time running this may take a long time as additional R packages are downloaded and compiled.

 pixi run rstudio